NDNey/layouts/README.md

 # Learning Web Development
 Practice makes perfect!
-While learning web development I worked on a lot of fun projects and learned really interesting concepts from every single one of them.
-Just by recreating different websites and challenging myself.
+While learning web development I worked on a lot of fun projects.
+I learned really interesting concepts from every single one of them, Just by recreating different websites and challenging myself.

-#### Each branch of this repo is a diferent layout.

-**You can see some of them live here:** https://davidney.com/webservices

-# Learning Web Development
 <a target="_blank" href="https://davidney.com/webservices">
 	<img src="https://res.cloudinary.com/dile8hu1p/image/upload/v1645060879/websites/learn-web-development_ezkjic.jpg"  >
 </a>

+### -> Each branch of this repo contains a different layout.

+**You can see some of them live here:** https://davidney.com/webservices
 ## How It's Made:

 **Tech used:** HTML, CSS

-The layouts were built using HTML and CSS in some of them, I used the CSS Layout - float and clear In others I used CSS Flexible Box Layout or a mix of both, this was to learn basic HTML and CSS concepts. while learning I attempted to make some of them elastic and responsive.
+The layouts were built using HTML and CSS.
+In some of them, I used the CSS Layout - float and clear In others I used CSS Flexible Box Layout or a mix of both, this was to learn basic HTML and CSS concepts.
+While learning I attempted to make some of them elastic and responsive.

 ## Lessons Learned: